Skip to content

 Frequently Asked Questions

-BPC-157 has demonstrated mucosal healing in multiple preclinical models of GI tissue damage, and the oral mucosa shares structural and cellular similarities with intestinal epithelium.
-Its pro-angiogenic effects promote blood vessel formation necessary for gingival healing, and it stimulates fibroblast activity required for connective tissue repair.
-While no controlled human studies have tested BPC-157 specifically for gingival healing, the biological mechanisms are directly relevant.
-Oral BPC-157 formulations or topical application to gingival tissue are the most logical delivery routes for dental applications.
+BPC-157 has demonstrated mucosal healing in multiple preclinical models of GI tissue damage, and the oral mucosa shares structural and cellular similarities with intestinal epithelium — both are stratified squamous epithelia with similar wound-healing biology.
+Its pro-angiogenic effects through VEGFR2 and NO/NOS pathways promote the blood vessel formation necessary for gingival healing after surgical procedures like flap surgery, gingivectomy, or tooth extraction.
+While no controlled human studies have tested BPC-157 specifically for post-dental surgery healing, the biological mechanisms are directly relevant.
+Topical application via gel or oral BPC-157 formulations are the most logical delivery routes for dental applications.
+Any use should be discussed with your treating dentist.

 LL-37 is an endogenous human cathelicidin antimicrobial peptide that disrupts bacterial cell membranes through electrostatic interaction with negatively charged phospholipids.
-In the oral cavity, it is naturally present in saliva and gingival crevicular fluid where it provides first-line defense against periodontal pathogens including Porphyromonas gingivalis and Aggregatibacter actinomycetemcomitans.
-Beyond direct bacterial killing, LL-37 disrupts established biofilms — the primary challenge in periodontal disease — and modulates the local immune response to reduce excessive inflammation while maintaining antimicrobial surveillance.
+In the oral cavity, it is naturally present in saliva and gingival crevicular fluid, providing first-line defense against key periodontal pathogens including Porphyromonas gingivalis, Aggregatibacter actinomycetemcomitans, and Fusobacterium nucleatum.
+Critically, LL-37 also disrupts established biofilms — the primary challenge in periodontal disease — rather than only targeting planktonic bacteria.
+It additionally modulates local immune responses, reducing excessive inflammation while maintaining antimicrobial surveillance.
+Evidence is primarily from in vitro and animal studies; clinical trials for periodontal applications are still needed.

-The periodontal ligament is a collagen-dense connective tissue connecting the tooth root to alveolar bone.
-Oral collagen peptides (hydrolyzed collagen, 5-10 g/day) provide bioactive dipeptides and tripeptides that stimulate fibroblast collagen synthesis — the same mechanism that supports joint and skin collagen maintenance.
-While no periodontal-specific RCTs exist, the biological rationale is sound: providing collagen precursors to fibroblasts in a tissue that is predominantly collagen by dry weight.
-This is most relevant for early periodontal disease where the ligament architecture is compromised but not destroyed.
+The periodontal ligament is a collagen-rich connective tissue that anchors tooth roots to alveolar bone.
+Oral collagen peptides (hydrolyzed collagen, 5-10 g/day) are broken down into bioactive dipeptides and tripeptides — particularly prolyl-hydroxyproline (Pro-Hyp) and hydroxyprolyl-glycine (Hyp-Gly) — that stimulate fibroblast collagen synthesis systemically.
+While no periodontal-specific randomized controlled trials exist, the biological rationale is straightforward: providing collagen substrate to fibroblasts in a tissue that is predominantly collagen by dry weight.
+This approach is most relevant for early periodontal disease where ligament architecture is compromised but not destroyed, and should complement professional periodontal management.

 Dental implant osseointegration requires bone-to-implant contact, which depends on adequate angiogenesis, osteoblast activity, and controlled inflammation at the implant site.
-BPC-157's pro-angiogenic effects and GHK-Cu's stimulation of osteoblast differentiation are mechanistically relevant to this process.
-Some research groups are investigating peptide-coated implant surfaces to enhance osseointegration.
-From a systemic perspective, collagen peptides and adequate protein intake support the overall healing environment.
-Any peptide use around dental implants should be coordinated with the implant surgeon.
+BPC-157's pro-angiogenic effects are mechanistically relevant to implant site vascularization, and collagen peptides support the connective tissue integration around the implant neck (peri-implant soft tissue seal).
+Some research groups are investigating peptide-coated implant surfaces to enhance osseointegration rates.
+From a systemic perspective, adequate protein intake and collagen peptide supplementation support the overall healing environment.
+All peptide use around dental implants should be coordinated with the implant surgeon, and no peptide has been clinically validated for this indication.

 Other peptide Skin Concerns